sabaansari7110-max/while-loop/README.md

 <br>
 2.How condition control program flow.
 <br>
-How to avoid infinite loops.
+3.How to avoid infinite loops.